univec-ai/postvec/web/docs/index.md

 ---
-title: What is postvec?
+title: postvec overview
-description: PostgreSQL extension.
-Shadow pgvector column, hybrid search, in-place conversion between embedding models.
+description: Local embedding, hybrid search, and in-place vector migration for PostgreSQL.
 ---

-# What is postvec?
+# postvec overview

 A PostgreSQL extension.
 Point it at a text column.
 It keeps a shadow `pgvector` column in sync, does hybrid (FTS + vector) search in one